 - Preheat The Oven & Prep Your Pans.
 Start by preheating the oven to 325 degrees F. Grease two 8-inch round cake pans and line them with parchment paper.

 - Combine Dry Ingredients.
 In a medium bowl, combine gluten-free flour blend, cornstarch, baking powder, and salt.
 Whisk to combine, then set aside.

 - Cream Butter & Sugar.
-In the bowl of a stand mixer, combine softened butter and sugar.
-Use the paddle attachment and beat together 2-3 minutes on medium-high speed until light and fluffy.
+In the bowl of a stand mixer, beat the butter and sugar together 2-3 minutes on medium-high speed until light and fluffy.